EnergyMashupLab/NIST-CTS-Agents/README.md

 the Market Agent will incorporate a Market Modular Interface to support other market models.

-With respect to markets, Bilateral Market is an umbrella category; Double Auction and Order Book are two subclassifications within bilateral markets.
+With respect to markets, Bilateral Market is classification; Double Auction and Order Book are two subclassifications within bilateral markets.

 To see a description of the components that make up this project, look under the link to src, above.